dldc-packages/literal-parser/README.md

 ## Supported features

-Take a look at the test folder see what is supported.
+Take a look at the tests see what is supported.

 ## API